stephaneVercouillieBMID/slate/source/qes.html.md

 ### Capturing a successful Identification Code

 If the User is successfully authenticated and authorizes access to the Identification Request, itsme® will return a response to your server component.
-This is achieved by returning an Identification Response to the <i>"redirectUrl"</i> specified previously in the Identification Request.
+This is achieved by returning an Identification Response to the <i>"redirectUrl"</i> specified previously in the Identification Request (preserving the URL parameters).

 <code style=display:block;white-space:pre-wrap>{
     "status": "OK",